Mahmut Ustaosmanoğlu: Later life

-Ustaosmanoğlu tried to keep a low profile in the following years, especially after the 1997 memorandum, but his relations came under the public spotlight with a series of internal strife in the sect.
+Ustaosmanoğlu tried to keep a low profile in the following years, especially after the 1997 memorandum, but his relations came under the public spotlight with a series of internal strife in the Naqshbandi order.
 His son-in-law Hızır Ali Muratoğlu was murdered in 1998 and in 2006, a retired imam named Bayram Ali Öztürk was murdered in the mosque and the man who stabbed him to death was lynched by the congregation.

+Ustaosmanoğlu is known for having dialogues and relations with many politicians including Necmettin Erbakan, Abdullah Gül, Ahmet Davutoğlu, Muhsin Yazıcıoğlu, Recai Kutan and many more.

-Recep Tayyip Erdoğan is known to maintain close relations with Ustaosmanoğlu.
-Erdoğan paid a highly publicised visit to Ustaosmanoğlu the night before the presidential election in 2014.
+Recep Tayyip Erdoğan was known to maintain close relations with Ustaosmanoğlu.
+Erdoğan paid a highly publicized visit to Ustaosmanoğlu the night before the presidential election in 2014.

+In 2010, Ustaosmanoğlu was given the "Outstanding Service to Islam" award and the title of "Reformer of the 15th century" at the "International Symposium on Service to Humanity" organized in Istanbul by the Marifet Association, affiliated with the İsmailağa Community, of which he is the leader.

-Ustaosmanoğlu died on 23 June 2022, after two weeks of hospitalization for an infection.
+Ustaosmanoğlu died on 23 June 2022 after two weeks of hospitalization for an infection.
+At his funeral, his son Ahmet Ustaosmanoğlu announced that his father was succeeded by Hasan Kılıç.